The European Union implemented the General Data Protection Regulation (GDPR) on 25 May 2018.

 European Union General Data Protection Regulation Compliance

-This directive was repealed and replaced with the European Union General Data Protection Regulation (GDPR).
-The GDPR is a law which expands on original European Union data laws.
-The law was enacted 27 April 2016, and was implemented 25 May 2018.
-As such, SharpSpring has and continues to make strides to ensure total compliance.
+Directive 95/46/EC was repealed and replaced with the GDPR.
+The GDPR is a law which expands on original European Union data protection laws.
+The law was enacted 27 April 2016 and was implemented 25 May 2018.

 Why the GDPR Impacts Constant Contact and Customers